-Based on an examination of consumption data, the breakdown of water use by user category for the last three years was presented in Table 1-1.
-The average daily water production from the wells was 1,263,520 gpd in for the period 2007 to 2009.
-On-campus demands accounted for 71% of the overall usage during this period, with 15% of demands (including unmetered users and lost water) remaining unmetered.
+Based on an examination of consumption data in Section 5.2 of the Water Supply Plan, the breakdown of water uses by user category for the last three years (2017-2019) is presented in Table 1-2 (as reprinted from Table 5-14.
+The average daily water production from the wells was 0.791 mgd for the period 2017 to 2019.
+On-campus demands accounted for nearly 100% of the overall usage during this period, with 14% of demands (including unmetered users and lost water) remaining unmetered.